philipperemy/deep-speaker/v2/README.md

 export PYTHONPATH=..:$PYTHONPATH; python 1_train_triplet_softmax_model.py --loss_on_embeddings --normalize_embeddings
 ```

 Once the model is trained, we can freeze the weights and re-train your softmax to see if the embeddings we got make sense.
+Accuracy is around 71%.
+Not bad!

 ```
 export PYTHONPATH=..:$PYTHONPATH; python 1_train_triplet_softmax_model.py --loss_on_softmax --freeze_embedding_weights --normalize_embeddings